Graziexx/NSCOM01/README.md

 •	User is allowed to specify the server IP address.
 •	Support for both upload and download of binary files
 •	When uploading:
-                    The program can send any file on the computer to the TFTP server as long as the file is accessible to the user using his / her OS privileges
+        - The program can send any file on the computer to the TFTP server as long as the file is accessible to the user using his / her OS privileges
 •	When downloading:
-                    The program must allow the user to provide the filename to use when saving the downloaded file to the client computer
+        - The program must allow the user to provide the filename to use when saving the downloaded file to the client computer
 •	Proper error handling which at the minimum should include the following:
-                    Timeout for unresponsive server
+        - Timeout for unresponsive server
-                    Handling of duplicate ACK
+        - Handling of duplicate ACK
-                    User prompt for file not found, access violation, and disk full errors Support for option negotiation will merit additional points if correctly implemented
+        - User prompt for file not found, access violation, and disk full errors Support for option negotiation implemented
 •	Option to specify transfer block size
 •	Communicate transfer size to server when uploading
 ```